super-structure/sppm-template-schema/README.md

 # sppm-template-schema

+Copyright © Bentley Systems, Incorporated.
+All rights reserved.
+See [LICENSE](LICENSE) for license terms and full copyright notice.

 XML schema and documentation for STAAD.Pro Physical Modeler (SPPM) structure wizard templates.
+These templates are used by the STAAD.Pro Physical Modeler application to allow for parametric modeling of custom structures.

 ## STAAD.Pro version